ellisp/blog-source/_posts/2019-09-07-mass-shootings-oz.md

 </table>

 The most suspect window length is 7 months.
 For this window, the observed clumping was more than 95.1% of the simulations.
 However, we can't use this p value of 0.049 to reject the null hypothesis of no clumping yet, because we have chosen that null hypothesis only after observing the data (that is, we picked 7 months as the window most likely to show clumping from the data).
 To get a "proper" p value we need to adjust this again by comparing to what we would have seen by chance.
-Adjusting it this way gets us a p value of 0.095 - not low enough to dismiss the null hypothesis of the data coming from a genuine Poisson process.
+That is, some window is always going to generate the lowest p value by this method; how often will it be as low as 0.049?
+Adjusting it this way gets us an actual p value of 0.095 - not low enough to dismiss the null hypothesis of the data coming from a genuine Poisson process.

 An interesting point about reproducibility here.
 When I first ran the code directly from the supplement to the original article, I got different results at this point to those reported, although still in line with the substantive conclusions.
 One of the original authors, Michael Stewart, was able to put me on to the reason why.
 From version 3.6.0, [R changed its method of random number generation](https://blog.revolutionanalytics.com/2019/05/whats-new-in-r-360.html), which can lead to small (but sometimes material) differences when running simulations from older versions of R even if the random seed is set.
 In the code for this blog, I used `RNGkind(sample.kind="Rounding")` early in the script to revert to the old behaviour.
 This is certainly something worth knowing about when trying to reproduce pre-2019 simulation results.